 - Moreover, recent studies demonstrate that human scalp hair follicles do take on characteristics of their recipient sites… and that balding human hairs can regenerate in a single hair cycle if transplanted onto the back of a mouse.
 In other words, human scalp hairs are susceptible to their environment – which refutes aspects of Orentreich’s original findings.

-These findings, along with anecdotes from patients with failed FUE transplants, have led some AGA researchers to conclude transplanted hair follicles might eventually thin.
+These findings, along with many anecdotes from patients with failed FUT and FUE transplants (despite no miniaturization observed from where the hairs were transplanted), have led some AGA researchers to conclude transplanted hair follicles might eventually thin.
 Rather, it’s just that after transplantation, their “balding clocks” are set back to zero… and thus we might need to wait 5, 15, or 25 years to begin to see the effects.

 Again, this is not to say hair transplants aren’t long-lasting.
 In most cases, they certainly are.
 It’s just to say that there’s evidence that transplanted hairs might also be susceptible to AGA with time… and that recipient sites of transplanted balding scalps have a bigger influence on their growth than we initially thought.

 How can transplanted hairs grow in fibrotic scalp environments?